tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 Upon determining the ClientHelloInner, the client-facing server then forwards the ClientHelloInner to the appropriate backend server, which proceeds as in
-{{backend-server-behavior}}.
+{{backend-server}}.
 If the backend server responds with a HelloRetryRequest, the client-facing server forwards it, decrypts the client's second ClientHelloOuter using the modified procedure in {{server-hrr}}, and forwards the resulting second ClientHelloInner.
 The client-facing server forwards all other TLS messages between the client and backend server unmodified.

 Otherwise, if all candidate ECHConfigs fail to decrypt the extension, the client-facing server MUST ignore the extension and proceed with the connection